-Contractors operating in the construction industry, and using subcontractors, are required to register for the Construction Industry Scheme (CIS) with HMRC.
+Contractors and subcontractors operating in the construction industry are required to register for the Construction Industry Scheme (CIS) with HMRC.
 Failure to register can result in penalties for contractors, or a higher deduction from sub-contractor’s pay.

 The construction industry scheme (CIS) is extensive and covers most work to either a permanent or temporary building/structure or civil engineering works such as roads and bridges.